 Purpose

-Improve water access, supply, and availability through solar-powered boreholes for communities and their livestock in the Zambezi Region of Namibia.
+Improve water access, supply, and availability through a solar-powered borehole for communities and their livestock in the Zambezi Region of Namibia.

 Climate Impacts